perusio/up42-api-walkthrough/README.md

 ```

-Finally we can create and run the job:
+Finally you can create and run the job:

 ```bash
 # Create the URL as variable.